Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Methods

 \subsection{Iterative Phase Step Correction}

 In this work, we propose the use of a multi-harmonic model to estimate the true phase step positions, thereby reducing the Moiré artifacts.
-The phase step positions are estimated by iteratively minimizing a loss function that includes an error term and several regularization terms.
-Each iteration, the measured data is fit to the multi-harmonic model using that iteration's set of phase step positions, $\boldsymbol{\Vec{x}_g}$.
-The error term is the sum-squared error between the measured data and the model.
-The loss function includes a regularization term, $R$, and the optimization function is shown in Equation \ref{eq:optimization}.
+The phase step positions are estimated by iteratively minimizing an objective function that includes an error term and several regularization terms.
+Each iteration, the measured data is fit to the multi-harmonic model using that iteration's set of phase step positions, $\boldsymbol{\Vec{x}_g}$, to calculate $\hat{I}(x,y,x_g)$.
+The error term is the mean-squared error (MSE) between the measured data and the model.
+The objective function includes several regularization terms, $R_j$, with corresponding weights, $\lambda_j$, and the optimization function is shown in Equation \ref{eq:optimization}, where $N = n_x n_y n_{x_g}$.

 Without regularization, estimating the true phase step positions only using the multi-harmonic model is an ill-posed problem.
-If the phase steps positions are incorrect, the higher order harmonics will be overfit to reduce the total sum-squared error, leading to a shallow local minima that is hard to escape.
+If the phase steps positions are incorrect, the higher order harmonics will be overfit to reduce the total mean-squared error, leading to a shallow local minima that is hard to escape.
 Additionally, the key parameters for interferometry images, $a_0$, $a_1$, and $\phi_1$, will oscillate, which is what leads to the Moiré artifacts in the attenuation, differential-phase, and dark-field images.
-The goal of regularization is to penalize these oscillations, leading to phase step positions that yield attenuation, differential-phase, and dark-field images with reduced Moiré artifacts.
+The goal of regularization is to penalize these oscillations, leading to phase step positions that yield attenuation, differential-phase, and dark-field images without Moiré artifacts.

-The ill-posed nature of this problem is further overcome by first estimating the phase step positions using only the zeroth and first order harmonics.
+The ill-posed nature of this problem is further overcome by solving for the phase step positions in multiple \textit{harmonic stages}.
+First, the positions are estimated using only the zeroth and first order harmonics.
 Then the phase step positions are estimated using up to the second harmonic, then up to the third.
-Each time a higher order harmonic is included, the upper and lower bounds are decreased.
+Each time a higher order harmonic is included, the upper and lower bounds of $\vec{x}_g$ are decreased, effectively serving as a narrowing of the phase step position resolution with each harmonic stage.
 Equation \ref{eq:optimization} is minimized using the interior point algorithm, implemented via Matlab's \textit{fmincon} function \cite{bib:matlab_fmincon}.